mcraiha/spine-unity-docs/Rendering-and-Animation.md

 In this case, studying the [Official Spine Documentation](http://esotericsoftware.com/spine-using-runtimes) will come in handy.

 # Rendering
 In general, Spine’s systems are built to take advantage of the way modern game engines use 3D graphics.
-This is especially true for its advanced features like FFD (Free-form Deformation) and Weights.
+This is especially true for its advanced features like Mesh Deformation and Weights.

 It does this by interfacing with frameworks and engines “in 3D terms”; in terms of meshes and vertices, and texture mapping and UVs.
 So every image part is either defined by a polygon comprised of several triangles, or a rectangle made up of two triangles.
 This is not unusual even if the engine is mainly for 2D graphics.